Sugardust-io/STELLARSOL/README.md

   * Type 'Alpha Centari-C', hit enter.
   * You will be prompted to select a data entry, the last one will be your new data entry.
 Select an entry by simply typing it's number.
   * Your data is now on the screen, congratulations!
 Typing 'exit' will return control to the main menu.

+Important to note that **ALL** 1st index entries for **ALL** objects are their J2000-epoch coordinates.
+Any entries which denote an object's position on J2000 will be marked with a 'J2000' tag at the beginning of it's RA/Dec entry.
+The 1st entry should always be reserved for this though for clarity.

 --